lady-erynn/english-in-action/README.md

 AI usage: Yes, AI was used during development.
 I had initially hosted the audio locally through my terminal and needed help debugging it TvT I also used AI when I got super confused with positioning the doodles and to resolve a few bugs along the way.

-However, the project itself was primarily typed and assembled by me.
+However, the project itself was primarily assembled by me.

 Revision History